 3Organic apples (Braeburn, Golden or Granny Smith)peeled & cored

 1/2tspvanilla powder(or 1 3/4 tsp extract)

 55g (2oz)slivered almonds & broken walnuts(or mix including pecans, hazelnuts)

 For more complete instructions, follow the recipe on pages 106-109 in my book, 'Teatime in Paris'.
 Mix the butter and sugar in a stand mixer until creamy.
 Add salt then other ingredients until just mixed, then stop.
 Form the dough into a ball, wrap in cling film or in a bag and chill in the fridge for at least an hour.

 Blind bake the pastry by topping with parchment paper and fill with baking beans, washed coins, rice or dried beans.
-Bake in the oven for about 15 minutes, then set aside to cool on a wire rack, removing the baking beans (this seems short but it will be baked again later with the apples).
+Bake in the oven for 15 minutes, then set aside to cool on a wire rack, removing the baking beans (this seems short but it will be baked again later with the apples).

-In a bowl, whisk the egg whites with a fork until loosened up then stir in the sugar and sliced (or other chopped) nuts.
+In a bowl, whisk the egg whites with a fork until loosened up then stir in the sugar and sliced/chopped) nuts.

 Evenly spread the cooled apples into the pastry base and top with the nougat.
 Bake in the oven for 25-30 minutes or until golden brown.
 Cool on a wire rack.

 Best served on the day but can be kept refrigerated until next day.
 Also freezes well (double wrap).
 Serve with vanilla ice cream, a dollop of crème fraîche, chestnut ice cream or a warmed pot of salted caramel sauce.